Latest Scikit-Learn releases have made significant advances in the area of ensemble methods.

 Scikit-Learn version 0.22 introduced

-StackingRegressor classes, which aggregate multiple child estimators into an integral whole using a parent (aka final) estimator.
+StackingRegressor models, which aggregate multiple child estimators into an integral whole using a parent (aka final) estimator.

 Stacking is closely related to voting.